-Washing your face after attending your favorite yoga class makeup-free feels like much less of a big deal than committing to a hair wash after a major sweat session.
-The sweatiness and stickiness you feel after taking your ponytail out post-hour long treadmill run is rough.
-We know from firsthand experience: A sweaty hair and scalp is not cute.
+Washing your makeup-free face after attending your favorite yoga class definitely feels super refreshing, and not to mention easier to do than committing to a hair wash after a major sweat session.
+The sweatiness and stickiness you feel after removing a ponytail post-hour long treadmill run are rough.
+We know from firsthand experience: Sweaty hair and scalps are not cute.

-Believe it or not, a lot of women use sweaty strands as an excuse to avoid the gym.
-We get that: who wants to ruin the perfect curling iron curls for the sake of a workout?
-We spoke to Chicago-based hair stylist and makeup artist Etta Polstein about this phenomenon and we were pretty excited when we heard her expert advice.
-Spoiler alert: the secret to avoiding sweaty hair is all in the styling.
+Believe it or not, a lot of women use sweaty strands as an excuse to avoid the gym, and we totally get that.
+I mean, who wants to ruin perfect curls for the sake of a workout?
+Recently, we spoke to Chicago-based hairstylist and makeup artist Etta Polstein about this phenomenon.
+We were pretty excited when we heard her expert advice.
+Spoiler alert: The secret to avoiding sweaty hair is all in the styling.

 How to Avoid Sweaty Hair

-If you’re looking for some extra insurance for your strands, you’ll want to spray Dove Refresh+Care Volume & Fullness Dry Shampoo into your strands right after your workout.
-Keep a bottle in your gym bag and spray your roots after whatever sweat that’s built up has dried.
-This dry shampoo will have a refreshing cooling effect on your scalp as it zaps up excess oils and restores pre-workout volume to your strands.
+If you’re looking for some extra insurance for your strands, you’ll want to spray dry shampoo.
+We love using Dove Refresh+Care Volume & Fullness Dry Shampoo right after a workout.
+Make sure to keep a bottle in your gym bag and spray your roots after the sweat has dried.
+This dry shampoo will have a refreshing cooling effect on your scalp as it soaks up excess oils and restores pre-workout volume to your strands.